 The Arch Obler Gatehouse in Malibu was designed by Frank Lloyd Wright and completed in 1940.
 It was originally meant to be part of a much larger estate, but the main house was never built.

-The Frederick R. Weisman Museum of Art features 19th and 20th century art.
-The museum features changing exhibits that draw from Weisman’s significant collection of contemporary art and travelling exhibitions.
+The Frederick R. Weisman Museum of Art features 19th and 20th-century art.
+The museum features changing exhibits that draw from Weisman’s significant collection of contemporary art and traveling exhibitions.